 Most of all, when traveling and cornering at high speeds, both occupants and operators must lean together.
 Passengers, of course, should make sure not to distract the driver or try to reach in front of them either.

 The passenger should have a system worked out to tell the driver they need to pull over to rest.
 Also, passengers should sit as still as possible.
 And all involved should avoid sudden movement.
 Passengers must lean with the driver into turns to assist their movement.

 The bottom line is the passenger is the left at the mercy and experience of the biker steering the horse.
 In California, even if the rider blames the passenger, the rider regularly holds a measure of liability.
 Because California is a pure comparative negligence state, someone gets paid something.
 Keeping track of the road means preparing for obstructions and bracing for sudden stops.

 Make sure not to lean on drivers.
-More than once that has caused them to lose control of their vehicles.
+More than once, that has caused them to lose control of their vehicles.
 Wearing riding protection could also be a major factor in avoiding injuries on the road.
-ELFPI Law lobbies Congress to make roads and transport safer for passengers.
+Ehline Law Firm Law lobbies Congress to make roads and transport safer for passengers.
 So we put our money where our mouth is.

 A skilled motorcycle injury attorney, such as Michael Ehline will be able to guide you through the steps.
-No doubt you will need compensation.
+No doubt, you will need motorcycle crash compensation.
 Also, holding a reckless driver responsible helps prevent future road injuries.
 Because assets are at risk, even jerks figure it's cheaper to behave like adults.
 Even better, it can bring attention to preventing more motorcycle accidents.